Visual Studio publish profiles for ASP.NET Core app deployment

 dotnet publish runs in the context of .NET Core.
 The

-msbuild command requires .NET framework, and is therefore limited to Windows environments.
+msbuild command requires .NET Framework, which limits it to Windows environments.

 The easiest way to publish with MSDeploy is to first create a publish profile in Visual Studio 2017 and use the profile from the command line.